bernadsatriani/thornet/README.md

 ## What is Thornet?

-Thornet is a tool that was made to launch attacks easier.
+Thornet is an automation tool that was made to launch faster attacks, without having to type in long commands.
+Thornet relies on a set of tools that should be installed on your system (all tools used by Thornet are pre-installed on Kali Linux).
+Ofcourse this does not include every feature of all the tools used by this script.
 It was written in Python 2.7 by [@5kyc0d3r](https://github.com/5kyc0d3r).